Brxdl3y/SafariTech-Solutions-Network/README.md

 **What I built (features & rationale)**

-**VLAN segmentation & SVIs** — isolates broadcast domains and places inter‑VLAN routing on the L3 core for performance and manageability.
+**VLAN segmentation & SVIs** — isolates broadcast domains and places inter‑VLAN routing on the L3 core for performance and manageability throughout.

 **Trunking** — 802.1Q trunks on distribution links to carry multiple VLANs cleanly.